Due to the popularity of music production there’s been a humongous uprise on android application focused on creating music.

-There are currently hundreds of android applications that you can download today to start making and producing your own music.
+There are currently hundreds of android applications that you can download today to start making and producing your own music, but not all of them have been created equally.
+(Some of them aren’t that good).
+That’s why we are created this essential list of the best music making applications for android devices.

-Here are the 9 of the best music making apps for Android phones and tablets in 2021.
+Here are the 18 of the best free and paid music making apps for Android phones and tablets in 2021.

-Yes, the very popular computer DAW, FL Studio, made by Image-Line, has a mobile version.
-It’s pretty cheap, coming in at $16, and is a fully functional mobile DAW, even equipped with MIDI control.
+FL Studio is a popular computer desktop daw application that has been used by many music producer.
+Due to it’s popularity the company has a mobile version that’s just as good.
+It’s rather inexpensive, coming in at $16, and is a fully functional mobile DAW, even equipped with MIDI control.
 The mobile version can pretty much do everything that the computer version can do.

 With FL Studio Mobile, you can record MIDI, control instruments and knobs with MIDI, preview samples and presets, mix tracks, input notes via an on-screen piano, sequence drums, record audio, add automation, and use different effects.